Maghwyn/supervision-service/README.md

 #### **Install prometheus node_exporter**

-In order to use node_exporter and export some metrics to prometheus without a script.
+In order to use node_exporter and export some metrics to prometheus without a script.\
-You can add the node_exporter that will open a port on your `<ipaddr>:9100`.
+You can add the node_exporter that will open a port on your `<ipaddr>:9100`.\
-First, install wget with `apt-get -y install wget` and do run the following to download node_exporter tar.
+First, install wget with `apt-get -y install wget` and run the following to download node_exporter tar.

 ```sh
 sudo apt-get install wget